We are reviewing the Energy Retail Code of Practice to support ongoing protections for Victorian electricity and gas customers.

 Automatic best offer for customers experiencing payment difficulty

-Improving the ability to switch to the best offer and access to cheaper offers
+Improving the ability to switch to the best offer

 Next steps

-We will continue to proactively engage with the community, industry, community organisations and advocacy groups, government departments and agencies through individual meetings as this review progresses.
-We can be contacted via email, mail or phone.
+We will continue to proactively engage with consumers, industry, community organisations and advocacy groups, government departments and agencies as stage 2 of this review progresses.

 - Email: energyreform@esc.vic.gov.au